-Frequently viewed as four lists, SWOT contrasts two dimensions.
-The first dimension captures stuff the group controls, frequently referred to as strengths (plus) and weaknesses (minus).
+Frequently viewed as four lists, robust SWOT actually contrasts two dimensions.
+The first dimension captures stuff within the group’s control, frequently referred to as strengths (plus) and weaknesses (minus).
 The second dimension captures stuff the group cannot control and is referred to as opportunities (plus) and threats (minus).
-A weakness that can be fixed is NOT an opportunity because it is controllable.
+A weakness that can be mitigated is NOT an opportunity because it is controllable.
 A group of mountain climbers might be agile (strength) and resource thin (weakness) while facing a break in the weather (opportunity) or an avalanche (threat).

 6. To reach our goals and objectives, what must we do?

-To generate consensus when prioritizing hundreds of options, SWOT launches ownership transfer when participants begin their analysis.
-While much that can be done, groups and teams only have time and resources to manage the most important stuff.
-As a result, our quantitative approach to SWOT simplifies complex situations and ensures consensual understanding.
+To generate consensus when prioritizing hundreds of options, SW-OT begins to transfer ownership when participants own their analysis.
+While typically much can be done, groups and teams only have time and resources to manage the most important stuff.
+As a result, our quantitative approach to SW-OT simplifies complex situations and ensures consensual understanding.